shreyashsmvdu1/Resume-classifier/README.md

 # Resume-classifier
 a simple resume classifier using machine learning

+dataset :- kaggle
+subdividing it into two categories..